tinyplex/tinybase/site/home/index.md

 > Indexes objects are reactive too.
 So you can set listeners on them just as you
 > do for the data in the underlying Store.
 >
-> Read more about Indexes in the Using Indexes guide.
+> Read more about Indexes in the Indexes guide.

 ```js
 import {createIndexes} from 'tinybase';